bayunsystems/BayunSDK/iOS/TestApps/BayunS3/README.md

 This integrates the Bayun framework into the app.
  ```

-7. You will need your AWSS3 access key and secret key.
+7. You will need your CognitoIdentityUserPoolRegion, CognitoIdentityUserPoolId, CognitoIdentityUserPoolAppClientId, CognitoIdentityUserPoolAppClientSecret, CognitoIdentityPoolId.
-   Place the access key and secret key in the AppConfig.h file.
+   Place the access key and secret key in the Constants.m file.

 8. You are provided with an appId when your app is registered with Bayun, see [Registering a new App](https://www.bayunsystems.com/resources/core_sdk_ios/before_you_begin.html).
-    In the AppConfig.h file, replace value of "kBayunAppId" with your Bayun AppId.
+    In the Constants.m file, replace value of "BayunAppId" with your Bayun AppId.

 9. Build and Run the project.

-10. Enter your company in the Company field, your employee id in Employee field,
+10. You need to first signUp using Amazon Cognito User Pools .
-   and your password in Password field and hit Register button.
+      Enter your username, password, phone number and set your company name.
+Hit Register button.

-11. After authenticating with the Bayun Key Management Server, a bucket with name 'bayun-yourCompanyName'
+      You will receive a confirmation code on your email address.
+Enter the confirmation code in the confirm signUp screen  and complete your signup process.

-    is created.
-You should be able to upload and download files from the bucket.
+11. After signup you can signIn the app.
+Provide your username and password to signIn.
+A bucket with name 'bayun-test-yourCompanyName' is created.
+You should be able to upload/download files to/from the bucket.